azencot-group/MSD-Benchmark/docs/configuration.md

 - Model architecture and latent explorer config
 - Trainer class and loss weights
 - Paths to datasets and evaluation configs

+For model integration details and implementation guidance, see [docs/methods.md](docs/methods.md).

+See also [docs/latent_exploration.md](docs/latent_exploration.md) for details on latent explorer configuration.

 **Example: `ssm_skd_sprites.yaml`**
 ```yaml